Fort Lauderdale–Tampa Bay rivalry: Supporters

-Back in the rivalry's early days, the cheers were led by the "Fannies" in Tampa Bay, while "Striker Likers" filled the stands in Fort Lauderdale.
-Each side regularly made claims about the rudeness of the other's fans, such as being jeered at, pelted with rocks, spit on, doused with sodas or even chased down and attacked whenever visiting one another's domain.
-The rivalry between these supporters has earned points for truly creative ugliness of a kind not normally seen in American soccer.
-At one point, things quite literally got downright rank: During a match in Tampa in 1981, a couple of rotting fish, decked out (presumably by Rowdies fans) in the Strikers' red, yellow and black, were tossed up on the Ft.
+Back in the rivalry's early days, the cheers were led by the "Fannies" in Tampa Bay, while "Striker Likers" led in Fort Lauderdale.
+Each side regularly made claims about the rudeness of the other's fans, such as being jeered at, pelted with rocks, spit on, doused with sodas or even chased down and attacked whenever visiting the other's stadium.
+The rivalry between these supporters has earned points for a type of ugliness ugliness not normally seen in other American soccer rivalries.
+At one point, things quite got a downright rank: During a match in Tampa in 1981, a couple of rotting fish, decked out (possiby Rowdies fans) in the Strikers' red, yellow and black, were tossed up on the Ft.
 Lauderdale goal netting for all to smell.

 Today the heart of the rivalry between the two sides exists primarily with the two clubs' supporter groups.
 Most recently, the Fort Lauderdale Strikers have been supported by the groups Miami Ultras and Flight 19.
 The Rowdies are supported by Ralph's Mob, an independent supporters association that alludes to "Ralph Rowdie"—the mascot in the original Rowdies logo.